DavidFurby/TrolleyFlowey/README.md

 Weather API - OpenWeatherMap

 Initially, the project will be using general APIs:s to make predictions.
 Avoiding API:S for specific trolley services (like the one for my city) means it's going to have a more dynamic use that can be applied in other circumstances.

-Where does your data come from?
-Do you collect it yourself or do you use data collected by someone else?